• 2025

 .

-Next up is the Early Television Museum fall swap meet in October (no idea on this one, I’ve never been there,) followed my MARC@MAPS and finishing the year with the (disappointing last year) Fort Wayne show.
+Next up is the Early Television Museum fall swap meet in October (no idea on this one, I’ve never been there,) followed by MARC@MAPS and finishing the year with the (disappointing last year) Fort Wayne show.

 I’ll probably use this year to make some determinations about which shows I want to attend next year.
 Some of this years’ shows have been smaller than usual, and seeing the same stuff over and over isn’t interesting.
 Who knows, but stay tuned for more photos from events and next year’s list.
+Perhaps it will give me a chance to explore some other, smaller shows that happen on the same dates.

-- 2025
+• 2025

 The Cleveland Hamfest - Cuyahoga County Fairgrounds in Berea, OH - Sunday September 28th